Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

-Now we consider the case when the characteristic speeds in the equations are distinct, so we have $c - 1 = \O{1}$.
-For the case of co-propagating waves we take the initial condition \eqref{uwICCo} and the results are presented in Figure \ref{fig:OstCo}.
+Now we consider the case when the characteristic speeds in the equations are distinct, so we have $c - 1 = \O{1}$, and we consider the effect of wave interaction on wave packets.
+The initial condition is taken as \eqref{uwICCounter} and we analyse the interaction of the generated wave packets.
+The results are presented in Figure \ref{fig:OstCounter}.